Skip to main content

 Visayas (Cebu, Iloilo, Bacolod)

-Visayan islands are renowned for abundant seafood and festive culinary traditions.
-Cebu is famous for lechon, Iloilo for batchoy noodle soup, and Bacolod for chicken inasal.
-Pancit bisaya (bam-i) combines egg noodles and rice vermicelli.
+The Visayan islands are known for plentiful seafood and a strong fiesta food culture.
+Cebu is the place for lechon, Iloilo for batchoy noodle soup, and Bacolod for chicken inasal.
+Pancit bisaya, or bam-i, mixes egg noodles with rice vermicelli.

 Cultural Significance: